Gyeeta/gyeeta.github.io/docs/installation/failover.md

 - Alert Action Agent (Active-Active mode)

-For Postgres DB Failover, we recommend using a Shared Disk Failover as by default, Replication is disabled.
+For Postgres DB Failover, we recommend using a Shared Disk Failover or setting up Logical Replication (which is disabled by default).

 :::info